Title IX Policy and Resources

-This site is a resource for students, employees, and third parties to learn more about MCCCD's Title IX Sexual Harassment/Discrimination Policy and the protections under the 2020 Title IX regulatory changes.
+This site is a resource for students, employees, and third parties to learn more about MCCCD's Title IX Sexual Harassment/Discrimination Policy and protections.
 If you have experienced or witnessed an act of sexual harassment, discrimination, or dating/partner violence, you are encouraged to report the incident to your college's designated Title IX Regional Director.
 Your Regional Director will serve as your Title IX Coordinator.
 You can locate the contact information of your college's designated Title IX Regional Director here.

 If you would like to file a formal Title IX report, please click the button below.